angr/angr/README.md

 ## Loader

-Angr lets you choose between two loaders : CLE and IDA:

-    - CLE loads ELF binaries and their dependencies and performs relocations.
-      The addresses obtained using CLE are the same as if you run the binary into qemu-{arch} (e.g., qemu-x86_64) as provided by the qemu-user package.
+Angr uses CLE to load binaries.
+CLE exports the abstraction of the memory of a process in the form of a python dictionnary {address:data}.
 Loading and relocating stripped binaries is supported.

-    - IDA loads the binary, and optionaly its dependencies.
-Relocations are performed by Angr at arbitrary addresses.
-Loading of stripped binaries is supported by IDA, but relocation of stripped binaries is not supported by the framework in this case.

-## Usage examples
+# Usage

 You can use angr as follows.

-Loading a binary using IDA:
+Loading a binary using IDA as a backend (force_ida set to True):

 	import angr
     p = angr.Project("path/to/binary_file", load_libs=False,
-    use_sim_procedures=True, default_analysis_mode='symbolic')
+    use_sim_procedures=True, default_analysis_mode='symbolic', force_ida = True)

+    You can optionally pecify the architecture of the binary (using its Simuvex name, see simuvex/simuvex/s_arch.py), and it will override the automatic detection, but it is not advised to do so unless you have a good reason.

-Loading a binary using CLE:
+Loading a binary using CLE's native backend (default):

     p = angr.Project("path/to/binary_file", use_sim_procedures=True,
     default_analysis_mode='symbolic')

-in other words, this is done by adding "use_cle=True" to the parameters of Project.

 In both cases, this will create a new project and load the binary into memory.

-    - load_libs:

-        -IDA: defines whether the shared libraries against which the binary was linked should also be loaded (e.g. libc6).
-Libraries have to be in the same directory as the binary to analyze.
-Note that the binary cannot be opened simultaneously by seveal instances of IDA, you will have to make copies.

-        -CLE: this switch has no effect.
-It will always load external libraries.
-Libraries can be anywhere in the system as long as they reside in a standard location or are reachable from LD_LIBRARY_PATH.
-        Binaries can safely be opened by multiple instances of CLE or other programs.
-At the moment, CLE will fail if it cannot load shared libraries.
-TODO: the load_libs switch should make loading the libs optional or mandatory (i.e respectively warning or exception if the libs are not found).
+For more internal details about loading, see CLE's documentation.

+# Options to Project

+    - load_libs:  this will also load all shared objects into memory (e.g., libc.so.6).

+    - skip_libs: list of libraries to skip (from loading)

     - use_sim_procedures defines whether symbolic procedures should be used instead of complex (to execute symbolically) external library functions.